COVID-19 latest: Dozens more exposure sites emerge as the state enters lockdown

 It comes as the state enters its fourth lockdown in the space of just over a year.

-As of 10pm on Thursday night, 117 exposure sites requiring a test (Tier 1 and Tier 2) had been listed by health authorities.
+As of 6am on Monday, 121 exposure sites requiring a test (Tier 1 and Tier 2) had been listed by health authorities.

 At this stage, the northern suburbs, bayside and CBD are the major areas of concern for possible exposure.